Skip to Main Content

 The Moment Magnitude Scale

-Science Reference Center Science Reference Center is a comprehensive research database that provides easy access to a multitude of full text science-oriented content.
+Science Reference Center This link opens in a new windowScience Reference Center is a comprehensive research database that provides easy access to a multitude of full text science-oriented content.
 This database contains full text for nearly 640 science encyclopedias, reference books, periodicals, etc. Topics covered include: biology, chemistry, earth & space science, environmental science, health & medicine, history of science, life science, physics, science & society, science as inquiry, scientists, technology and wildlife.

-Statista Statista provides users with a tool for researching quantitative data, statistics and related information.
+Statista This link opens in a new window Statista provides users with a tool for researching quantitative data, statistics and related information.
 It includes data on over 80,000 topics from over 18,000 sources including government databases, scientific journals, consumer research institutes and much more.
 For each statistic, meta data is provided including but not limited to source, release date, number of respondents, and any other relevant details to facilitate verification of all statistical information available on Statista.com.